bflourenco/dfw_projection/README.md

  2. Install the Mosek solver and the Matlab interface: [https://docs.mosek.com/latest/toolbox/install-interface.html](https://docs.mosek.com/latest/toolbox/install-interface.html)
  3. Open Matlab and add the *solver* folder to the Matlab path

+In the paper we used DDS version 2.0 and Mosek version 10.

-### Reproducing Tables 1,2,3,4,5,6
+### Reproducing Tables 2-11
  1. Run the file *experiments/experiments_batch_hyper.m*.
 It may take a whole day to complete.
  2. Run the file *experiments/experiments_batch_pcone.m*.
 It will take a few minutes to complete.
+ 3. Follow the instructions in *experiments/ex_proj_hyper_cd.m*.
+It may take one hour to complete.
- 3. Open a terminal shell, go to the *experiments* folder and run the file *proj_data_sorter.sh*.
+ 4. Open a terminal shell, go to the *experiments* folder and run the file *proj_data_sorter.sh*.
 This will organize the csv files generated in the previous two steps.

 If all the scripts are completed successfully, then the following files will be generated.

-  * Files for table 1:
+  * Files for tables 2-3:
     * proj_hyper_n10_d1_30_tol_high.csv
     * proj_hyper_n10_d2_30_tol_high.csv
     * proj_hyper_n20_d1_30_tol_high.csv
     * proj_hyper_n20_d2_30_tol_high.csv
-  * Files for table 2:
+  * Files for tables 4-5:
     * proj_hyper_n30_d27_30_tol_high.csv
     * proj_hyper_n40_d37_30_tol_high.csv
     * proj_hyper_n50_d47_30_tol_high.csv
-  * Files for table 3:
+  * Files for table 6:
     * proj_hyper_n10_d1_30_tol_low.csv
     * proj_hyper_n10_d2_30_tol_low.csv
     * proj_hyper_n20_d1_30_tol_low.csv
     * proj_hyper_n20_d2_30_tol_low.csv
-  * Files for table 4:
+  * Files for table 7:
     * proj_hyper_n30_d27_30_tol_low.csv
     * proj_hyper_n40_d37_30_tol_low.csv
     * proj_hyper_n50_d47_30_tol_low.csv
-  * Files for table 5:
+  * Files for tables 8-9:
     * proj_pcone_n300_tol_high_all.csv
     * proj_pcone_n500_tol_high_all.csv
     * proj_pcone_n1000_tol_high_all.csv
-  * Files for table 6:
+  * Files for table 10:
     * proj_pcone_n300_tol_low_all.csv
     * proj_pcone_n500_tol_low_all.csv
     * proj_pcone_n1000_tol_low_all.csv
+  * Files for table 11:
+    * proj_hyper_cd_n10_d1_30_tol_high.csv
+    * proj_hyper_cd_n20_d2_30_tol_high.csv

-Because in the paper we used relative time taking the DDS and Mosek running times as baselines, we expect that even if the experiments are run in the different computers the times should be quite close to the ones we reported.
+Part of the experiments use the relative time taking the DDS and Mosek running times as baselines.
+For those experiments, even if they are run in the different computers we expect that the times should be close to the ones we reported in our paper provided that the same versions are used.

 ### Reproducing Figures 1 and 2
 See file *experiments/Ex_proj_hyper_eleSym_only_graph.m*

+### Reproducing the computations after Proposition 3.10.
+Run the python script *proj_on_poly.py*.
+It requires CVXPY.

 ## License
 The files under the *solver* folder are licensed under the GPLv3.
 The files under the *experiments* folder are licensed under the MIT License.

-Copyright (C) 2024 Takayuki Nagano, Bruno F. Lourenço, Akiko Takeda
+Copyright (C) 2025 Takayuki Nagano, Bruno F. Lourenço, Akiko Takeda